Astrarium

-An astrarium, also called a planetarium, is an ancient astronomical clock made in the 14th century by Italian engineer and astronomer Giovanni Dondi dell'Orologio.
-The Astrarium was modeled after the solar system and, in addition to counting time and representing calendar dates and holidays, showed how the planets moved around the celestial sphere in one timepiece.
+An astrarium, also called a planetarium, is a medieval astronomical clock made in the 14th century by Italian engineer and astronomer Giovanni Dondi dell'Orologio.
+The Astrarium was modeled after the Solar System and, in addition to counting time and representing calendar dates and holidays, showed how the planets moved around the celestial sphere in one timepiece.
 This was its main task, in comparison with the astronomical clock, the main task of which is the actual reading of time.
-A complex mechanism, it combined the functions of a modern planetarium, clock and calendar into a singular constructive device.
+A complex mechanism, it combined the functions of a modern planetarium, clock, and calendar into a singular constructive device.
 Devices that perform this function were known to have been created prior to the design of Dondi, though relatively little is known about them.
 It is occasionally erroneously claimed by the details of some sources that the Astrarium was the first mechanical device showing the movements of the planets.

 History

 Greek and Roman World

 The first astraria were mechanical devices.
 Archimedes is said to have used a primitive version that could predict the positions of the Sun, the Moon, and the planets.
 On May 17, 1902, an archaeologist named Valerios Stais discovered that a lump of oxidated material, which had been recovered from a shipwreck near the Greek island of Antikythera, held within it a mechanism with cogwheels.
 This mechanism, known as the Antikythera mechanism, was recently redated to end of the 2nd century BCE.
 Extensive study of the fragments, using X-rays, has revealed enough details (gears, pinions, crank) to enable researchers to build partial replicas of the original device.
 Engraved on the major gears are the names of the planets, which leaves little doubt as to the intended use of the mechanism.

 By the collapse of the Roman Empire, the know-how and science behind this piece of clockwork was lost.